ozzzozo/UniversalManager/README.md

 253 - Invalid File Type! <br>
 254 - An Unknown Error as occurred! <br>
 255 - You are not in that organization! <br>
+256 - You don\'t have the required permissions to create a report!  <br>